 "I asked the kids back there what their favorite part of the game was," Florida State coach Sue Semrau said.
-"That little punk down there Cheetah said, 'When they cut it to one.'
-Then she came back to hit the bucket that put us up three.
-I'm excited that she thrives on that."
+"That little punk down there Cheetah said, 'When they cut it to one.

 The ninth-seeded Tigers (22-7) faced a double-digit deficit because they were having such a hard time making shots.
 But Princeton erased almost all of an 11-point Florida State lead with a 10-0 run capped by a 3-pointer from Blake Dietrick to cut the deficit to 38-37 midway through the second half.

 Delgado, who spent a lot of time dribbling and looking for teammates while defenders sagged off her, had the ball on the left wing about 15 feet out and made the quick decision to score.
 After Rasheed missed the rim on a shot near the free throw line, Toles hit the first of back-to-back jumpers to push the lead back to five.